 Enable the eBay postal rates table

-So lets say your drop ship supplier is selling a widget.
-On their website it doesn’t show the weight of the widget, but like almost all drop ship suppliers, they have a shipping calculator.
+So let’s say your eBay dropship supplier is selling a widget.
+On their website, it doesn’t show the weight of the widget, but like almost all dropship suppliers, they have a shipping calculator.
 So all you do is enter three or four postcodes, into their shipping calculator, and get their shipping prices.

-A one or two dollar virtual system can do this whole procedure of figuring out exactly how much something weighs in just a few minutes, and before I get bombarded again with emails about where to get virtual assistance from, one to two dollars per hour I’ll put a link on the screen this time.
+A one or two dollar virtual assistant can do this whole procedure of figuring out exactly how much something weighs in just a few minutes, and before I get bombarded again with emails about where to get virtual assistance from, one to two dollars per hour I’ll put a link on the screen.

-Now, the bit I love about guessing the weight and adjusting to match, is we don’t have to wait for suppliers to get back to us, we’re back in control.
-Anyway bit of a long one this week, but the postal rate tablet is really worth it.
-Yes I know it’ll be frustrating but just remember, most of your competitors wont do it.
+Now, the bit I love about guessing the weight and adjusting it to match is we don’t have to wait for suppliers to get back to us, we’re back in control.
+Anyway a bit of a long one this week, but the postal rate tablet is really worth it.
+Yes I know it’ll be frustrating but just remember, most of your competitors won’t do it.

 That’s all for this week, please scroll on down, leave me a comment below, until next week, list more, sell more, this is Neil Waterhouse.